 - 12,800 ppm: You may experience immediate symptoms and unconsciousness.
 After one to three minutes, you may be at risk for death.

 As carbon monoxide levels rise, the risk of danger multiplies, and you should treat it as the life-and-death matter it is.
-CO detectors play a vital role in measuring the amount of carbon monoxide in the air and warning you when levels become dangerous.
-Depending on the type of detector you have, it may beep specific patterns to warn you when you should evacuate to fresh air.
+CO detectors play a vital role in measuring the amount of carbon monoxide in the air.
+They are there to warn you when levels become dangerous.
+Depending on the type of detector, it may beep specific patterns to alert you when to evacuate to fresh air.

 When to Change a Carbon Monoxide Detector